wu-qing-157/Rogue-Mx/README.md

 + 2020.03.26 Fix behavior when exception met
 + 2020.03.28 Implement a dominator tree for future use
 + 2020.03.29 __Force SSA form for all local variable__
++ 2020.03.30 Use kotlin script for gradle build script (Groovy really sucks!)

 ## How to build the compiler